Duleep Singh: Miscellany

-He was a member of the Freemasons and was admitted into the lodge in 1861.
+He was a member of the Freemasons and was admitted into the Grand Freemasonry Lodge of India in 1861.

 On 21 October 1893, the day before Sir Duleep Singh's death, Prince Victor Duleep Singh, the eldest son of Sir Duleep Singh, had visions of his father looking at him through a picture frame.

 Duleep Singh remembered his servant James Cawood who died in 1865 with a gravestone in Killin cemetery, Killin, Scotland.

+Popular culture

 A 2017 film, The Black Prince, by the Indian-born film director Kavi Raz told the story of Duleep and his relationship with Queen Victoria.

 Maharaja Duleep Singh's character is featured in Ubisoft's Assassin's Creed: Syndicate game.
 He is featured as a young Duleep Singh, which based on his real-life struggle as an exiled ruler in Victorian London.